aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a PPTX to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLSM files.
+For a Python developer, who is trying to add a PPTX to XLSM conversion feature within application, it is important to understand why to convert.
+PPTX is a Microsoft PowerPoint Open XML Presentation file format, which is used to store slides and other presentation information.
+On the other hand, XLSM is a Microsoft Excel Open XML Macro-Enabled Workbook file format, which is used to store worksheets, charts, and macros.
+Therefore, it is important to convert PPTX to XLSM in order to store the presentation information in a format that is compatible with Microsoft Excel.

+<h2>How Aspose.Total helps for pptx to xlsm conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTX and XLSM files.
+It helps to automate the conversion process from PPTX to XLSM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTX file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Slides for Python via .NET API is a powerful tool that helps to convert PPTX to HTML.
+It provides a wide range of features such as creating, editing, and converting presentations.
+It also supports various image formats such as JPEG, PNG, and TIFF.
+Aspose.Cells for Python via .NET API is a powerful tool that helps to convert HTML to XLSM.
+It provides a wide range of features such as creating, editing, and converting worksheets.
+It also supports various image formats such as JPEG, PNG, and TIFF.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+In conclusion, Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTX and XLSM files.
+It helps to automate the conversion process from PPTX to XLSM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTX file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}